 Other gorgeous phenomena that consist of a one-mile deep and 18-mile wide gash.
 This immense gorge was carved by the Colorado River.
 Its sheer size is amazing although you can only see a small portion even from the best vantage point.
 It’s an interesting place to visit especially for the geologists who get to enjoy seeing the colorful rock show with some of the rocks at the bottom believed to be over 1.8 billion years old.

 Besides the colorful rocks, there is a lot of life growing on the side of the steep sides of the canyon.
 If you like, you can also follow the hiking trails although this is not for faint of heart.

 17. Blue Lagoon- Iceland

-Tucked away in Iceland, the Blue Lagoon is an exceptional geothermal spa that is situated between Keflavik and Reykjavik airport in the middle of Reykjanes Peninsula lava field.
+Tucked away in Iceland, the Blue Lagoon is an exceptional geothermal spa that is situated between Keflavik and Reykjavik airport in the middle of the Reykjanes Peninsula lava field.
 While Iceland is prominent for the strange landscape, the Blue Lagoon is a wonder even to the locals.
 This lagoon is synonymous with its milky white calm waters that make a bizarre sight.
 One of the most fascinating things about this lagoon is that it is fabricated.
-It is actually fed by the water from Svartsengi geothermal power plant.
+It is actually fed by the water from the Svartsengi geothermal power plant.